 We are proud to announce that John Heinzerling, MD is SERO’s July 2019 Provider of the Month!
-Dr. Heinzerling has been with Southeast Radiation Oncology Group since July 2012, and he primarily sees patients at Atrium Health Levine Cancer Institute – Concord.
+Dr. Heinzerling has been with SERO Group since July 2012, and he primarily sees patients at Atrium Health Levine Cancer Institute – Concord.

 Tell us about your family.

 My wife and I are blessed to have three energetic boys, ages 11, 9 and 7, who truly never get tired.
 They are outside a lot, and enjoy classic things like chopping wood (seriously!), learning wilderness survival skills, camping and swimming.
 We love that they are all in the same school right now and we get quality time together as a family.
 They are also very different and unique in that one loves sports, another art and another pretty much lives outside.

 My wife and I met in college at Wake Forest University and got married shortly after we graduated.
 We lived in Washington state for a year before going to Texas for medical school and residency, then made our way back to North Carolina.
 We love to spend time locally and travel whenever we’re able.
 Our goal is to get to all seven continents before our kids leave the house!
 So far, we have been to Cuba and Peru, and we are planning to go to Thailand next year to visit some dear friends who are missionaries there.
 My wife is not so sure about the idea of going to Antarctica, but the boys are excited to see icebergs.